Eye Injury Treatment and Prevention With Our Memphis Ophthalmologist

 - Orbital blowout fracture, or broken facial bones around the eye

 Some of these injuries are relatively mild, while others (including hyphema and orbital blowout fractures) are considered medical emergencies that require immediate care at a hospital.
 Signs and symptoms of an eye injury can range from itchy, watery, irritated eyes to blurry vision and intense pain.

 What to Do if You Have an Eye Injury

 Take fast action when you have an eye injury to prevent infection, stop the injury from getting worse, alleviate your symptoms quickly, and protect your eye health.
 Depending on the nature of your eye injury, you may need to do different things.
 For instance, you may need to flush out your eye with water or put a cool compress over your eye until you can get to an eye doctor.
-Call our optometry and ophthalmology clinic (or 911 in severe cases) right away if you are not sure what to do.
+Call our ophthalmology and ophthalmology clinic (or 911 in severe cases) right away if you are not sure what to do.

 Our Memphis eye doctors have the skills and services to help you heal from your eye injury at every step of recovery.
 Whether you need medications, surgical procedures, protective eyewear, or low vision aids as you heal, we will work with you to find the most appropriate treatment for your needs and safety.